DeepRegNet/DeepReg/docs/source/docs/visualisation_tool.md

 ## GIF over image slices

-This creates an animation which is an iteration through the image slices of a 3D image.
+This creates an animation which is an iteration through the image slices of a 3D image, can be accessed by passing `--mode 0` or `-m 0`.

 In addition to the general arguments, the additional arguments applicable to this mode
 are:

 - `--interval`: This argument is optional and can be used to specify the time, in milliseconds, between successive frames of an animation. (default=50)

-It can be accessed by passing `--mode 0` or `-m 0` to the CLI tool.

 The output will be a file with the same name as the original with a `.gif` extension.
 If multiple image paths are passed in the `-i` or `--image-paths` argument then multiple